rclone/rclone/docs/content/install.md

 Already installed rclone can be easily updated to the latest version using the [rclone selfupdate](/commands/rclone_selfupdate/) command.

+See [the release signing docs](/release_signing/) for how to verify signatures on the release.

 ## Script installation

 To install rclone on Linux/macOS/BSD systems, run: